CloudSkills/getting-started-git-azuredevops/getting-started-with-git/getting-started-git-devops.md

 * Collaboration - teams can work concurrently, even on the same sections of code, which are merged together.
 * Workflows - teams check the quality of each others code, ensuring compliance with coding standards.
-* Versioning - source code can be tagged so that released versions of code can be referred back to,
+* Versioning - source code can be tagged so that released versions of code can be referred back to.
 * History - a full history of the code repository is maintained and linked to a users credentials.
 If changes are well commented, this can assist in issue resolution.
 * Automation - actions within a version control system, such as checking in a code change, can be set to trigger other operations, such as compilation and testing.